 Online treasures if you're too far to visit

 Brilliant (and free) learning resources are available if Portsmouth is too far for you to visit in person.

-- The Learning City: On board the Mary Rose is an interactive resource which explains the ship's history and offers information about some of the men who sailed on her (the pilot, the cook, the carpenter, the barber-surgeon, the soldiers and gunners).
+- Meet the Crew is an interactive resource which explains the ship's history and offers information about some of the men who sailed on her (the pilot, the cook, the carpenter, the barber-surgeon, the soldiers and gunners).